 Frequently Asked Questions

-The Jefferson Award is a national volunteer recognition award established in 1972 by the American Institute for Public Service (now Multiplying Good) in cooperation with the U.S. Senate and the White House.
-In NJ the Jefferson Award is administered by The NJ Governor’s Office and NJ Advance Media and is the state’s highest recognition for community service and volunteerism.
+In NJ the Volunteerism Award is administered by The NJ Governor’s Office of Volunteerism and NJ Advance Media and is the state’s highest recognition for community service and volunteerism.

 Volunteers are the unsung heroes of our state.
 In addition to the substantial financial impact volunteerism provides to thousands of New Jersey’s non-profit organizations, volunteers foster a sense of greater community and well-being, often directly impacting the lives of children, the elderly and less fortunate among us.